Brat Pack: Legacy

 During the late 1980s, several of the Brat Pack actors had their careers mildly derailed by problems relating to drugs, alcohol, and in Lowe's case, a sex tape.
 According to Susannah Gora, "Many believe they could have gone on to more serious roles if not for that article.
 They were talented.
 But they had professional difficulties, personal difficulties after that."
-By the 21st century, the term "Brat Pack" had lost its negative connotation.
+By the 21st century, the term Brat Pack had lost its negative connotation.

 The films themselves have been described as representative of "the socially apathetic, cynical, money-possessed and ideologically barren eighties generation."
-They made frequent use of adolescent archetypes, were often set in the suburbs surrounding Chicago, and focused on white, middle-class teenage angst.
+They made frequent use of adolescent archetypes, were often set in the suburbs surrounding Chicago, and focused on middle-class teenage angst.
 According to author Susannah Gora, these films "changed the way many young people looked at everything from class distinction to friendship, from love to sex and fashion to music."
 They are considered "among the most influential pop cultural contributions of their time."

 In 2012, Entertainment Weekly listed The Breakfast Club as the best high school movie ever made.
-On VH1's list of the 100 greatest teen stars, Molly Ringwald was ranked No. 1, Rob Lowe was ranked No. 2, Anthony Michael Hall was ranked No. 4, Ally Sheedy was ranked No. 34, and Andrew McCarthy was ranked No. 40.
+On VH1's 2006 list of the 100 greatest teen stars, Molly Ringwald was ranked No. 1, Rob Lowe was ranked No. 2, Anthony Michael Hall was ranked No. 4, Ally Sheedy was ranked No. 34, and Andrew McCarthy was ranked No. 40.

-In 2020, Estevez expressed frustration at the persistence of the "Brat Pack" name, saying "That [term] will be on my tombstone ...
+In 2020, Estevez expressed frustration at the persistence of the Brat Pack name, saying "That [term] will be on my tombstone ...
 It's annoying because Brad Pitt, George Clooney and Matt Damon have worked together more than any of us have.
 We just made two movies and somehow it morphed into something else."

+In June 2024, the documentary film Brats was released reflecting on the careers and lasting impact of the Brat Pack.
+Released by Hulu, the film was directed by and stars McCarthy, and features interviews with Estevez, Lowe, Moore, and Sheedy, as well as original article author David Blum and various frequent collaborators.

 Filmography

-Beyond the two primary films, there is no generally accepted list of "Brat Pack" movies.
-While Blum's article credits Taps, a 1981 sleeper starring Timothy Hutton with Cruise and Penn, as the first Brat Pack movie, the list of movies below represents the more traditional filmography, with each movie including at least two core members in starring roles:
+Beyond the two primary films, there is no generally accepted list of Brat Pack movies.
+While Blum's article credits Taps as the first Brat Pack movie, the list of movies below represents the more traditional filmography, with each movie including at least two core members in starring roles:

 Other 1980s films, many with similar coming-of-age themes, that starred only one core Brat Pack actor with one or more close contributors include: